-For any small parts, the clinician starts with selecting the appropriate Tissue Preset Setting and application (Breast & Superficial Breast, Deep Breast, Scrotum, Thyroid, or General on the SL15-4 or Breast or general on the SLV16-5), the clinician starts imaging the tissue and starts adjustments of the output power to ensure that the lowest possible setting is used to obtain a B Mode image.
+For any small parts, the clinician starts with selecting the appropriate application and Tissue Preset Setting (Breast/Breast, Superficial Breast, Deep Breast, Genitourinary/Scrotum, Thyroid/Thyroid, or General on the SL15-4 or Breast or General on the SLV16-5 or Breast or Thyroid on the SL10-2), the clinician starts imaging the tissue and starts adjustments of the output power to ensure that the lowest possible setting is used to obtain a B Mode image.
 The user shall then adjust the spread and depth of the focal zone of the transducer, and then using the AutoTGC key or increasing the receiver gain to produce a uniform representation of the tissue follows.
 If an adequate image can be obtained with the adjustment/increase in gain, then a decrease in output should be made.
 Only after making these adjustments should the operator increase output to the next level in the case of an unsatisfying image.

-Having acquired the B Mode images of the small part/superficial tissue, CFI CPI and/or DCPI can be used to localize blood flow.
+Having acquired the B Mode images of the small part/superficial tissue, CFI CPI and/or dCPI can be used to localize blood flow.
 As with the B Mode image display, gain and image processing controls must be optimized before increasing output, if ever needed.